Codeup-NLP-Project/NLP-Project/README.md

 <a name='project_objectives'></a>
 ### Project Objectives
 > - For this project our team is to build a model that can predict what programming language a repository will be, given the text of a README file.
-> - In addition to this, we are to build a well-documented jupyter notebook that contains the analysis of theis prediction.
+> - In addition to this, we are to build a well-documented jupyter notebook that contains the analysis of this prediction.
 > - Any abstracted modules that are created to make the presentation more clean, during the acquistion and preparation of data.
 > - Finally, we are to build a few Google slides to present toward a general audience that summarizes the findings within the project, with many visualizations.